How to Repot Spider Plants in 5 Easy Steps

 When transplanting, you can propagate your plant by dividing it.

 For those who want to turn one spider plant into many, repotting is the perfect time to divide.
-This close look at the roots will help you identify various sections that can be split and all you need to do is pull them apart before replanting as you normally would.
+This close look at the roots will help you identify various sections that can be split.
+All you need to do is pull them apart before replanting as you normally would.

 If you want the plant to remain full and bushy, this step is completely optional.
 But over time, it will improve the health of your plants by limiting overcrowding and increasing the space they have to grow.
 Plus, you get to double your stock at the same time.